featurist/pogoscript/guide/variables.md

 weight: 1
 ---

 The first, most basic, and most surprising feature of the language is variables.
-In PogoScript variable names can contain spaces, ala:
+In Pogoscript variable names can contain spaces, ala:

     wind speed = 25